malthee/StoreNews.App/README.md

 |---|---|
 | <img src="./doc/img/permission.jpg" width="300" />  |  <img src="./doc/img/notification.jpg" width="300" />  |

+Also see the rough sketches in the [doc folder](./doc/sketches.md).

 The mix between english and german is intended, as the app does support internationalization, but the data is defined in the language of the store (in this case german).

 ## Installation & Usage
 To install the example application perform the following steps: